StackStorm/st2docs/docs/source/reference/content_version.rst

 demonstrating and testing it - https://github.com/StackStorm-Exchange/stackstorm-test-content-version.

 This pack contains 3 different actions which sole purpose is to print out the current pack version.
-The pack itself contains 4 different versions / tags (v0.1.0, v0.2.0, v0.3.0, v0.4.0, keep in mind
+The pack itself contains 4 different versions/tags (v0.1.0, v0.2.0, v0.3.0, v0.4.0).
+In a standard
-that in a standard |st2| pack git repository layout each pack version should have a corresponding git tag).
+|st2| pack git repository layout each pack version should have a corresponding git tag.

 Installing the pack
 ~~~~~~~~~~~~~~~~~~~